Youth Action Team Internship and Fellowship

 The internship is open to female-identifying rising juniors and seniors from Catholic high schools.
 Female-identifying individuals, regardless of faith affiliation/background, are invited to apply.

-To apply, please fill in all the fields below.
-The application is due on June 9th at 11:59pm.
-All interested applicants will be offered the opportunity to interview with YATI Co-Facilitators, Gabi Jeakle and Sarah Pericich-Lopez.
-Once interviews are completed, acceptance letters will be sent to the 2025-2026 cohort of interns in mid-July.
+The application process opens in May.
+All interested applicants will be offered the opportunity to interview with Youth Organizer, Gabi Jeakle.
+Once interviews are completed, acceptance letters will be sent in mid-July.

-For questions about the Youth Action Team Internship, or the application process,please email Sarah Pericich-Lopez at spericichlopez@ipjc.org.
+For questions about the Youth Action Team Internship, or the application process, please email Gabi Jeakle at gjeakle@ipjc.org.